cdl-geneseo/geneseo-dictionary/S/Spent.md

 # Spent

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Spent

 Created by  Graham Drake, last modified on Jan 14, 2015

 (adj) 1.
 Tired, worn-out &quot;I'm not going to the bar, man...
 I'm spent.&quot; 2. no money left on meal plan. &quot;My silver plan is spent, so I'm going to Pizza Hut.&quot;A similar definition appears at http://www.urbandictionary.com/define.php?term=spent; the entry is probably not specific to Geneseo.